TheSunCat/Minecraft4k-CPP/README.md

 - Textures take too much space to store.
 They are generated on game start by algorithms!<br>
 - Notch wrote a custom voxel raymarching algorithm to avoid the filesize penalty of using a rasterizer library<br>
 - Block shading is "baked in", where the bottom of every block has extra grayscale applied to it<br>

+# Building
+Please excuse the messy build environment; this was my first time using CMake.
+Hopefully everythink should just work.
+When running the executable, make sure the `res` folder is in the working directory!

+## Linux
+You'll need the `linux-devel` and `glfw` packages installed, so you can link against `dl` and `glfw`.
+You'll also need `cmake`.
+Run the following commands:
+- `mkdir build; cd build`
+- `cmake ..`
+- `make`
+- `cp Minecraft4K ..; cd ..`
+- `./Minecraft4k`

+## Windows
+Run CMake to generate a .sln file, and open it in Visual Studio.
+It *should* build fine from there.